When breath becomes air book summary.

 They look fit from the outside.
 But from inside they are that much hollow.
 If there is even a small obstacle in their life, then they crumble down like a playing card house.

-According to a report from the world health organisation.
-The age group of 18-29 years is mostly affected by mental disorders.
+According to a report from the world health organization the age group of 18-29 years is mostly affected by mental disorders.
 Suicide is the fourth leading cause of death.

 For all this, the main problem is that without making a strong foundation, we make a multi-floor building on it.
 The same condition is also in our life.